FrancesCoronel/personal-website-v3/_posts/2015-10-21-my-designlab-experience.md

-I explored each project more in depth [on this page](https://fvcproductions.com/portfolio/designlab-submissions/), but you’re also free to look at it on [my Behance portfolio](https://www.behance.net/gallery/29117121/My-Designlab-Experience) as well.
+I explored each project more in depth [on this page](https://fvcproductions.com/portfolio/designlab-submissions/), but you're also free to look at it on [my Behance portfolio](https://www.behance.net/gallery/29117121/My-Designlab-Experience) as well.